alexandrainst/fresco-stat/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [the licence](LICENSE) for more information.

 <!-- CONTACT -->
 ## Contact
-The library is developed and maintained by the Security Lab in the <a href="https://alexandra.dk/about-the-alexandra-institute/">Alexandra Institute</a>.
+The library is developed and maintained by the Security Lab at the <a href="https://alexandra.dk/about-the-alexandra-institute/">Alexandra Institute</a>.
-If you have discoved a bug, have questions about the usage of the library or you are missing a certain function, feel free to contact us at <a href="fresco@alexandra.dk">fresco@alexandra.dk</a>.
+If you have found a bug, have questions about the usage of the library, or you are missing functionality, feel free to contact us at <a href="fresco@alexandra.dk">fresco@alexandra.dk</a>.